Skip to main content

 Speakers:

-• Chair: Alison Ramsey, SCAPE
+• Chair: Alison Ramsey, Senior Social Impact Manager, SCAPE

-• Terry Brewer, Social Value Portal
+• Terry Brewer, Head of Public Sector Delivery, Social Value Portal

-• Tim Rudin, Greater London Authority Group
+• Tim Rudin, Head of Central Responsible Procurement Team, Greater London Authority Group

-• Michelle Wiggins, Amey
+• Michelle Wiggins, Head of Social Value, Amey

 How To: Promote Place-Based Social Value